entzmingerc/drumcrow/README.md

 # Example Kick and Snare Pattern
 ```
+// Let's make Ch1 a kick drum, Ch2 a snare, Ch3 a simple melody
 // Connect CV 4 to crow input 1, use PARAM knob to set values on crow (0 - 10V input)
 M:
 CV 4 PARAM